 How To Delete Unused Images In WordPress tutorial shows you how to delete unused images that are saved in your media area and added to your database.

-Latest News: I have updated the whole documentation.
+Latest News: I have corrected the permalink URL name.

 Note: Before you begin this tutorial make sure you create a backup of your site including your database.